 Pursuant to Regulation 34 of the Listing Regulations and Section 129 of the ActConsolidated Financial Statements of the Company and its subsidiaries duly audited by theStatutory Auditors of the Company are provided in this Annual Report.

 The Consolidated Financial Statements have been prepared in according with applicableAccounting Standards issued by the Institute of Chartered Accountants of India andreferred to in Sections 129 & 133 of the Act.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-All Related Party Transactions that were entered into during the financial year underreview were in the ordinary course of business and on an arms length basis.
-Therewere few materially significant Related Party Transactions made by the Company with otherrelated parties in the financial year.
-The details of the transactions with relatedparties are provided in the notes to accompanyingstandalone financial statements.
+All transactions entered into with Related Parties during the financial year underreview were in the ordinary course of business and on an arm's length basis.
+The detailsof the transactions with related parties are provided in the notes to accompanyingstandalone financial statements.

 None of the Directors has any pecuniary relationship or transaction vis-a-vis theCompany except to the extent of sitting fees paid to them.

-Disclosures as required Section 134(3)(h) of the Act read with Rule 8(2) of theCompanies (Accounts) Rules 2014 are provided in Form AOC-2 annexed herewith as Annexure- C and forms part of this Report.
+Disclosures as required under Section 134(3)(h) of the Act read with Rule 8(2) of theCompanies (Accounts) Rules 2014 are provided in Form AOC-2 annexed herewith as Annexure A and forms part of this Report.